krisztianb/eslint-plugin-directory-mirror/README.md

 There is only one rule within this plugin also named `directory-mirror`.

-This rule has one configuration option which you can use to specify that directories that should be mirrored.
+This rule has one configuration option which you can use to specify the directories that should be mirrored.
-It's the easiest to explain the option by looking an example:
+Let's use an example to understand the option:

 ```js
 {